The path to Special Relativity: Special Relativity

-This account of Special Relativity is fairly standard.
-The question we wish to address in this paper is, to what extent the two postulates of Einstein used as a starting point to derive the Lorentz transformations are {\em independent}.
-In the following we show, that the mere assumption of the existence of inertial frames suffices to prove that there exists a constant of nature $a$ (by necessity taking the same value in all inertial systems) which entails the existence of a universal invariant speed $c$ in all inertial frames, which does not \emph{a priori} need to be interpreted as the speed of light.
-The nature of the relation between inertial frames then is determined exclusively by the value of $a$, which can be zero, positive or negative, giving rise to either galilean transformations, Lorentz transformations or 4-dimensional euclidean rotations.
-We stress that these results are completely independent of whether light travels at this universal speed or not; this should not really come as a surprise, as many other physical theories having no a priori connection to electromagnetism incorporate this universal speed $c$, such as QCD, the theory of color-interactions between quarks and gluons, or the theory of General Relativity describing classical gravity.
+In the following we show, that the mere assumption of the {\em existence} of inertial frames suffices to prove that there exists a constant of nature $a$ (by necessity taking the same value in all inertial systems) from which the existence of a universal invariant speed $c$ in all inertial frames can be inferred.
+This invariant speed does not \emph{a priori} need to be interpreted as the speed of light, although it is an experimental fact that light does propagate at this speed.
+The nature of the relation between inertial frames is determined exclusively by the value of $a$, which can be zero, positive or negative, giving rise to either galilean transformations, Lorentz transformations or 4-dimensional euclidean rotations.